dstl/Stone-Soup/README.md

 community with a framework for the development and testing of tracking and state estimation algorithms.

+An article is [available](https://www.gov.uk/government/news/dstl-shares-new-open-source-framework-initiative) that details the background to the project, and contains links to sample data.

 Stone Soup is currently in *beta*.

 Please see the